cmd-E/rom0-password-extractor/README.md

+### Rom-0 POC
-POC to download rom binary from vulnerable rom-0 routers and extract its login password Vulnerable devices are
+POC to download rom binary from vulnerable routers and extract its login passwor

+Vulnerable devices are
 ```
             "AirLive WT-2000ARM (2.11.6.0(RE0.C29)3.7.6.1)",